flipperdevices/flipperzero-firmware/documentation/fbt.md

 - `--options optionfile.py` (default value `fbt_options.py`) - load file with multiple configuration values
 - `--with-updater` - enables updater-related targets and dependency tracking.
 Enabling this options introduces extra startup time costs, so use it when bundling update packages.
 Or if you have a fast computer and don't care about a few extra seconds of startup time
+- `--extra-int-apps=app1,app2,appN` - forces listed apps to be built as internal with `firmware` target
-- `--extra-ext-apps=app1,app2,appn` - forces listed apps to be built as external with  `firmware_extapps` target
+- `--extra-ext-apps=app1,app2,appN` - forces listed apps to be built as external with `firmware_extapps` target

 ## Configuration